 - New, expanded and improved gathering places, picnic areas and seating opportunities

-- Habitat improvements, such as adding trees along the creek and wetland, to support the area’s ecosystem
+- Habitat improvements, such as adding trees along the creek and wetland, and adding native plants and pollinator species to support the area’s ecosystem

 - Drainage and irrigation improvements

 The dog-off-leash area, heritage cabins and event lawn area will remain unaltered.